How Eventene Works

 For more, see Payments Overview.

-These concepts work together: participants register for events, events are made up of activities, and products define what participants may need to pay for.
+These concepts work together: participants register for events, events are made up of activities, products define what participants may need to pay for, and Event Websites are the public-facing landing pages that make Events discoverable beyond email invitations.

 Example